f4b6a3/uuid-creator/README.md

 | `UUID.compareTo()` [behaves unexpectedly](https://yoshiori.hatenablog.com/entry/2024/02/22/173322) due to signed `long` comparisons, causing non-alphabetical sorting. | Use [`UuidComparator`](https://javadoc.io/static/com.github.f4b6a3/uuid-creator/5.3.7/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/util/UuidComparator.html). |
 | `UUID.fromString()` allows non-canonical strings like `0-0-0-0-0` as valid UUID strings. | Use: <br> <ul><li> [`UuidCreator.fromString()`](https://javadoc.io/static/com.github.f4b6a3/uuid-creator/5.3.7/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/UuidCreator.html#fromString(java.lang.String)); or </li><li> [`new GUID()`](https://javadoc.io/static/com.github.f4b6a3/uuid-creator/5.3.7/com.github.f4b6a3.uuid/com/github/f4b6a3/uuid/alt/GUID.html#%3Cinit%3E(java.lang.String)). </li></ul> |

-This project contains a [micro benchmark](https://github.com/f4b6a3/uuid-creator/tree/master/benchmark) and a good amount of [unit tests](https://github.com/f4b6a3/uuid-creator/tree/master/src/test/java/com/github/f4b6a3/uuid).

-Read the [Wiki pages](https://github.com/f4b6a3/uuid-creator/wiki) and the [Javadocs](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator).

 > **HINT:**
 > A UUID version is a [**UUID subtype**](https://www.rfc-editor.org/rfc/rfc9562#name-iana-uuid-subtype-registry-).
 The word "version" is not used in the sense that a higher version number makes the previous one obsolete.
 There are 8 subtypes of UUID and each of them is assigned a number; for example, a UUIDv7 is a UUID of subtype 7.
 Likewise, a UUID variant is a [**UUID type**](https://www.rfc-editor.org/rfc/rfc9562#section-4.1).
 There are 4 types of UUID: (1) the prehistoric one, (2) the one described in RFC 9562, (3) the one belonging to Microsoft and (4) the one reserved for the future.
-The RFC 9562 retain the terms "version" and "variant" for compatibility with previous specificantions and existing implementations.
+RFC 9562 retains the terms “version” and “variant” for compatibility with previous specifications and existing implementations.

+This project contains a [micro benchmark](https://github.com/f4b6a3/uuid-creator/tree/master/benchmark) and a good amount of [unit tests](https://github.com/f4b6a3/uuid-creator/tree/master/src/test/java/com/github/f4b6a3/uuid).

+Read the [Wiki pages](https://github.com/f4b6a3/uuid-creator/wiki) and the [Javadocs](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator).

 Dependency
 ------------------------------------------------------